WonahGodwino/alx-pre_course/README.md

 My Edited and Update README file.
 I am Alx SE Student now.
+It has been awesome experience